Leica X-U Typ 113 Comparison Review

 The Leica X-U (Typ 113) is a fixed lens compact camera that was officially introduced in January 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 16.1 megapixel.

 Is the Leica X-U Typ 113 a good camera?
-The X-U Typ 113 has a Camera Elo of 1810.
+The X-U Typ 113 has a Camera Elo of 1786.
 This rating puts the X-U Typ 113 below average of all prime lens compact cameras.
-In terms of its sensor size category (APS cameras), the X-U Typ 113 ranks among the top 50 percent.
-Based on its within category standings, the camera earns a 3-star performance rating.
+In terms of its sensor size category (APS cameras), the X-U Typ 113 also ranks below average. – Well, the Leica X-U Typ 113 is more than 5 years old, and there have been many other good digital cameras released since 2016.

 |Leica X-U Typ 113|